tez-capital/tezpay/readme.md

 See [Command Reference](https://docs.tez.capital/tezpay/reference/) for details about commands.

-⚠️ **Please note that this repository is under active development and is not yet audited for security.
-Use it at your own risk.** ⚠️
+⚠️ **This repo is in active development and hasn't been security audited.
+Use at your own risk.** ⚠️

 ## Contributing